ShakshiKumariAgrawal/2-player-game/README.md

 ## Overview

-This assignment involves creating a two-player Tic-Tac-Toe game.
+It involves creating a two-player Tic-Tac-Toe game.
 The game should allow players to take turns, display the current game status, and provide an option to reset the game at any time.

 ## Game Description